catarinaacsilva/gitlab/docker-swarm/README.md

 This README.md contains the necessary steps to deploy a high availability gitlab platform.
 The platform is deployed in a cluster of docker swarm machines.
-Furthermore, we include notes and relevant links that were used in the development of the project
+Furthermore, we include notes and relevant links that were used in the development of the project.

 ## Requirements